IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The Authorization Server shall:
 * Validate the structure and authenticity of the token to be introspected
-* Validate the active state of the token (e.g. check expiry or revocation)
+* Validate the active state of the token (e.g., check expiry or revocation)
 * Evaluate configured access policies taking into account the authorization claims related to the token and the Resource Server identity
 * formulate and return an introspect response